Robert Soiffer, MD

 Colorado Institute of Blood Cancer

-Dr. Park is board-certified in internal medicine, hematology, and medical oncology.
-His clinical interests are leukemia, lymphoma, multiple myeloma, hemophilia, anemia, and clotting disorders.
+degree from the University of Damascus in the Syrian Arab Republic.
+Dr. Omaira's clinical interests are leukemia, lymphoma, multiple myeloma, anemia, and clotting disorders.

 Leyla Shune, MD